TL;DR

 - For high-intent commercial keywords: test SKAGs

-- For informational and long-tail: thematic groups
+- For informational and long-tail terms: thematic groups

 Consistent naming convention